 With these significant improvements, we strongly recommend staying away from buying used early year hybrids.
 You might think you are saving money, but if you have to replace the battery, it may cost you more to fix than what the car is actually worth.

 First time EV owners want to know specifics about electric car battery life and the variation.
+The best data comes from EVs that have been on the road for several years, such as the Tesla Model S, first-generation Nissan Leaf, and BMW i3.
 Many Tesla owners have reported over 160,000 miles on their original batteries without problems, and similar reports have come from customers of BMW electric cars.
 More specifically, the Tesla owner survey included 350 EV drivers, which experienced a 5% reduction in total battery capacity after 50,000 miles, but maintained more capacity after that and are expected to still have 90% capacity after around 185,000 miles, and 80 percent capacity after 500,000 miles.
 According to the United States Department of Transportation Federal Highway Administration, the average American driver logs 13,476 miles per year, which means if you’re like most drivers, you could have your Tesla batteries for over 20 years.